michael-sumner/go-make-things/content/articles/2019-05-14-the-blessing-and-the-curse-of-javascript-frameworks.md

 ## The Framework Commons

-If you have a problem with a framework, there's a good chance someone else has two and has implemented a fix or is working on one.
+If you have a problem with a framework, there's a good chance someone else has too and has implemented a fix or is working on one.

 It's absolutely a benefit of the ecosystem.